 - Leather gloves or sailing gloves

-- VT prusik and mechanical ascenders
+- VT prusik & mechanical ascenders

 - Thermal bottom and top

+- Fire Lighting equipment

 - Wetsuit

+- Knife

-- Beanie
+- Beanie, etc.

 Leaders may refuse participation if equipment is missing, does not meet standards or is damaged.
 For more information on canyon gear see Canyoning Australia.